dtcooper/tomato/docs/server.md

             in this regard, but if you're using another web server, take care to configure it appropriately.

-    Pull the containers (or build them by instead executing `#!bash docker compose build`),
+    Checkout the release tag you want to use and pull the containers (or build them by instead executing `#!bash docker compose build`),

     ```bash
+    git checkout v0.0.4
     docker compose pull
     ```